 Will the consent renewal include the dredging of Tanea Shelf?

 The largest vessel currently visiting Tauranga are 347 metres long, 42.92 metres wide, and have a draught (depth below water) of 14.5 metres.
 These large vessels can only sail at high tide as the existing shipping channel is only 14.5 metres below chart datum (essentially the lowest astronomical tide).
 Vessels have to wait up to 12 hours if they miss their tidal window, which is not efficient and adds to the number of vessels waiting at anchor.
+Completion of stage 2 will alleviate some of the congestion at the container terminal.

 Find out more